-We incorporate atomic design methodologies into our process.
+We incorporate Atomic design methodologies into our process.
 Atomic design helps us to validate our prototypes with user testing at the earliest design stages.
 This can save a lot of time, but more importantly, it creates a better product.
 As we validate prototypes, our development team moves through iterative cycles.
-The result: a beautiful working software that's been tested backward and forward.
+The result is a beautiful working software that's been tested backward and forward.

 - Molecules: Natural groupings of atoms are defined as molecules.
 A common molecule is an address form.

 - Organisms: A collection of molecules creates a whole component, defined as an organism.
 While molecules are smaller parts — such as a login form or a navigation menu — organisms are whole sections.

 - Templates: A first look at "screens."
 It's good practice to envision a desktop/phone/tablet template for the same "screens" or component sets.

 - Pages: Real content, placed in a template for testing.
 Includes images and copy, with the goal of providing a solid feel for how the component work together.